ROCm/rocAL/docs/how-to/framework.rst

     import amd.rocal.types as types

 2. See a rocAL pipeline for PyTorch below.
-It reads data from the dataset using a fileReader and uses image_slice to decode the raw images.
+It reads data from the dataset using a FileReader and uses image_slice to decode the raw images.
 The other required augmentation operations are also defined in the `pipeline <https://github.com/ROCm/rocAL/blob/master/docs/examples/pytorch/toynet_training/train.py#L38>`_.

 .. code-block:: python
    :caption: Pipeline for PyTorch